 There are limited circumstances in which you may not have to pay child support after a divorce or child custody case.
 This is the general rule applied to your case and the standard by which child support will be determined.
 Under Texas family law, there is no formula to lower child support percentages from the guideline amount to a lesser amount when you have a 5050 custody split.
 Unless you agreed to a different amount of child support, the standard guideline amount of child support would likely be applied to your case even if you split custody of your child with your Co-parent.

 However, as with many things in life, you have options in this circumstance when it comes to paying child support while splitting custody with your Co-parent.
-In addition to simply agreeing to pay guideline levels of child support, you can agree to pay child support only on the difference in income earned by you and your Co-parent, or you can take into account any spousal support paid by you to your Co-parent after a divorce one calculating child support.
+In addition to simply agreeing to pay guideline levels of child support, you can decide to pay child support only on the difference in income earned by you and your Co-parent, or you can take into account any spousal support paid by you to your Co-parent after a divorce one calculating child support.

 Keep in mind that your income levels and time with your child are not the primary considerations of a family court judge if the issue of child support is brought before one.
 Child support is paid to better the interests of your child.
 As a result, a judge would decide on child support that is in the best interest of your child and not necessarily in your best interest or that of your ex-spouse.
 Also, child support under the law in Texas is considered to be a bare minimum that is in your child's best interests to cover their needs.
-If you were to pay $1000 per month in child support, it might be accurate based on the Texas child support guidelines, but likely does not come close to the actual expenses that your child incurs every month.
+If you were to pay $1000 per month in child support, it might be accurate based on the Texas child support guidelines but likely does not come close to the actual expenses that your child incurs every month.

 Another method that parents employ in custody split situations is that each person will calculate what they would pay to the other in child support and then take the difference.
 The person who would pay more in child support would pay the other the difference between their two numbers.
 For example, if you would be obligated to pay $1000 per month in child support to your ex-wife but she would be obligated to pay only $800 per month in child support to you, then you would agree to pay $200 per month as the difference between the two numbers in child support.

-Essentially, because you and your Co-parent are both contributing to the payment of your child's expenses in your households, the $200 difference would equalize the amount of child support between your household and theirs and would set you up for a more fair outcome.
+Essentially, because you and your Co-parent are both contributing to the payment of your child's expenses in your households, the $200 difference would equalize the amount of child support between your home and theirs and would set you up for a more fair outcome.
 This can be a tricky way to calculate child support for divorce or child custody cases considering how the needs of a child may fluctuate over time and income may fluctuate over time.

 If you and your spouse determine child support figures in mediation, then this determination would supersede any best interests of the child arguments that a judge could present to you.
 The judge cannot substitute their best interest analysis for you and your spouse as a valid mediated settlement agreement for child support.
 Child support can be modified in the future but only upon a showing that material and substantial changes occurred in your life, the life of your Co-parent, or in the life of one of your children.
-Settling on a certain number for child support may be difficult, but oftentimes, it is a better option than going through a contested trial where the costs of going to court are more than the overall child support award.
+Settling on a certain number for child support may be difficult, but often, it is a better option than going through a contested trial where the costs of going to court are more than the overall child support award.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan